hoodcodes/hoodcodes.github.io/rest-api/README.md

 - Characteristics: Stands for Representational State Transfer, and is an architectually pattern for creating web services.

 ### Summary Description

+REST is an architectural style, not a specification.
+There is no governing body and so therefore no hard and fast rules.

 ### Status Codes